 Writing a dynamic CRA context report can show examiners not only that your financial institution understands the community demonstrate why your CRA program qualifies for a "Satisfactory" or possibly "Outstanding" rating credit needs, but that you are effectively meeting the needs in the assessment areas you serve.
 We will review the steps required to establish your case and tips for managing the exam.

 - Five steps for managing a CRA exam and the importance of developing a CRA strategy.
 Review of the FAQs relating CRA and COVID-19 pandemic were added on March 8, 2021

-- Tips for banks that are ISB (intermediate small banks of $330 million in the prior two calendar years and the transition to CRA reporting when the large bank threshold is reached.
+- Tips for banks that are ISB (intermediate small banks of $330 million in the prior two calendar years and the transition to CRA reporting when the large bank threshold of $1.322 billion is reached.

 - Learn how to document lending activity in designated disaster areas.

 - What's included in a performance context?
 Learn how to describe your institution, quantify the ability and capacity of the bank to meet credit needs based on financial data.
 Learn how to highlight the positive outcomes of your lending focus and business strategy.